malikrafsan/LinkedList-CPP/16520299/README.md

     - Delete first node
     - Delete last node
     - Delete all nodes
-4. Print length of linked list
+    - Delete all duplicate nodes
-5. Inverse / reverse linked list
+4. Inverse / reverse linked list
-6. Find maximum value in linked list
-7. Find minimum value in linked list
-8. Check linked list
+5. Check linked list
     - Check whether linked list is empty
     - Check whether certain value is in the linked list and what its address and position
+    - Check maximum value in linked list
+    - Check minimum value in linked list
+    - Check length of linked list
-9. Copy and concat linked list (doubling the size)
+6. Copy and concat linked list (doubling the size)
+7. Sorting linked list
-10. Exit program
+8. Exit program

 ---